 The following are the division rules for integers:

-- The division of two positive integer is a positive integer
+- The division of two positive integers is a positive integer

-- The division of two negative number is a negative integer
+- The division of two negative number is a positive integer

 - The division of integers with different signs results in the negative integer.